 But here’s where I veer off the beaten path: portobello mushrooms, vegetarian sausage and chicken-style seitan, which provide a nice variety of chewy textures for this meatless gumbo.
 I use Field Roast’s smoked apple sage sausages, and they are remarkably good here, albeit way too high in sodium.
 I’m sure there must be other good faux meat products out there somewhere, but I find most of the soy-based sausages to be sorely lacking in comparison.
 Next time I make this, I will try VeganDad’s homemade seitan Andouille sausages.
 Smoked paprika, always my friend, provides the requisite smokiness.
 The resulting bowl of gumbo is deliciously rich and sultry.
 Even though it contains no shrimp, I swear you can almost taste the bayou.

-Note: During fresh okra season, you can use a pound or so of that in place of the mushrooms.
+Note: During fresh okra season, definitely use a pound or so of that in place of the mushrooms.
 If you do that, skip the filé powder: it’s one or the other.

 Serious Vegetarian Gumbo

-½ cup plus 1 teaspoon organic canola oil
+½ cup plus 1 teaspoon organic high-oleic safflower oil

 ½ cup white whole wheat flour